pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 ## Unsubscribe

-To unsubscribe, throw PubNubUnsubscribeException inside status/message/presence callbacks.
-Specify channels and/or channel groups to remove while keeping the loop for remaining subscriptions; otherwise, it unsubscribes from all.
+Throw PubNubUnsubscribeException inside status/message/presence callbacks to unsubscribe.
+Specify channels and/or channel groups in the exception to continue the subscribe loop for remaining subscriptions; otherwise, it unsubscribes from all.

 ### Method(s)